Rules & Regulations

 Exam appeal process

-• RIBO Technical Farm Examination
+• RIBO Level 2 – Technical Farm

 The candidate will receive an updated score report within 4-6 weeks of receiving the appeal request.
 Please note that it is rare for a mark to change, and it may increase or decrease depending on the outcome of the re-evaluation.
 Candidates whose exam mark is 3 marks or less from the pass mark will have their exams automatically remarked before their scores are released.
 This process can take up to two (2) weeks.